tyy-dev/ConsoleLibrary/AutoGeneratedDocs.md

 #### Summary
 This indicates whether the current menu's name should be displayed as the console title.
             The format for this is: $"{this.name} [{this.id}]".

 ---
+<a name='P:consoletestproject.Menus.MenuConfig.outputEncoding'></a>
+### consoletestproject.Menus.MenuConfig.outputEncoding `Property`
+#### Summary
+Gets or sets the output encoding for the console.
+#### Remarks
+Setting this property will change the output encoding of the console to the specified encoding.

+---
 <a name='P:consoletestproject.Menus.MenuConfig.shouldHideAndDisplayCursorAutomatically'></a>